-With the deterioration of the socio-economic conditions in Venezuela, and the urge to reach a safe destination, UNHCR has observed increased vulnerability among those reaching further destinations, as Argentina, Chile and/or Peru.
+With the deterioration of the socio-economic conditions in Venezuela, and the urge to reach a safe destination, UNHCR has observed increased vulnerability among those reaching more distant destinations, such as Argentina, Chile and/or Peru.
 At the beginning of the protection monitoring, most of those interviewed in Argentina used direct flights from Venezuela, while more recently some of the interviewees had crossed to Brazil by bus or on foot and then flew from Brazil to Argentina.